openshift-integration/camel-k-example-basic/readme.didact.md

 You need to create a new project named `camel-basic` for running this example.
 This can be done directly from the OpenShift web console or by executing the command `oc new-project camel-basic` on a terminal window.

 You need to install the Camel K operator in the `camel-basic` project.
-To do so, go to the OpenShift 4.x web console, use the OperatorHub menu item on the left and find and install **"Red Hat Integration - Camel K"**.
+To do so, go to the OpenShift 4.x web console, login with a cluster admin account and use the OperatorHub menu item on the left to find and install **"Red Hat Integration - Camel K"**.
 You will be given the option to install it globally on the cluster or on a specific namespace.
 If using a specific namespace, make sure you select the `camel-basic` project from the dropdown list.
 This completes the installation of the Camel K operator (it may take a couple of minutes).